gabriwl165/python-web-framework/README.md

     print("THe Client at", addr, 'received data:', repr(data)) s.sendto(b'Your data has been received', addr)
 ```
-first of all, we start making a bind into the operational system to start our server
+First, we begin by binding to the operating system to start our server.
 ```python
 s.bind(('127.0.0.1', PORT))
 ```
-now, we can handle every request made to that IP:PORT, for example:
+Now, we can handle every request made to that IP and port.
+For example:

 ```python
 import socket, sys